pachecoberlin/scryfallImageDownloader/README.md

 Go to https://proxyprint.taxiera.net/ and use Card size standard, size in mm 210 x 297, Cols 3, Enable bleed edge, bleed edge 2mm, some color, guides width 1 px, unchecked guides at bleed edge.
 See proxyprint.taxiera.net.jpg
 Use mtg.jpeg for the card backs.
 Click on card to double it.
+For US Letter size, which my 310 gsm blackcard stock is use 216 x 283 for 3mm bleed, but may have problems since paper is only 216x279.
+So you can set 216x279 with 2mm bleed